Private Health Insurance and Dental

 Even the most basic Extras policies tend to include General Dental benefits.
 These plans will usually have low annual limits, though, and you’ll have to pay the rest out of pocket.

 The more comprehensive Extras policies will be more generous regarding annual limits and will give you more of a cushion before you have to start paying for your services.

 Major Dental is not available on basic Extras options and will require a more comprehensive choice of policy.

 This type of dental cover goes way beyond General Dental and includes more extensive work such as wisdom teeth extraction, crowns, and dentures.
 The cost of these type of services varies, but the table below shows what you can expect to pay at your next visit:

 Generally speaking, the average wait time for these type of services is around the twelve month mark so it is something that needs to be thought about before major dental work is definitely needed.

 Orthodontic treatment is designed to treat misalignment issues with teeth, jaws and bites.
-It is commonly used to correct crooked teeth via fixed braces or removal retainers and is therefore often popular with families.
+It is commonly used to correct crooked teeth via braces or retainers and is popular with families.

 Endodontic treatment includes root canal surgery and treatment for exposed nerves.
-It is particularly recommended for those with tooth decay or damage that could otherwise result in infection.
+It is particularly necessary for those with tooth decay or damage that could otherwise result in infection.

 Some health funds offer “No Gap” dental services in which checkups and preventative hygiene treatments are essentially free.
 This can go a long way towards reducing out-of-pocket costs but it’s not offered by everyone.
 It may also involve using a dentist who participates in the health fund’s “No Gap” scheme, and members may not be able to use a practitioner of their choice.